kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 > 1. configuration API for operator/A has field/X
 > 2. operator/A is wrapped by operator/B along with others to act as a unit
 > 3. operator/B must expose a way to configure the value of field/X and does so in field/Y
-> 4. For a user to express "affirmatively unset field/X", they need to set field/Y to the string value "{k8s_io__value: unset}"
+> 4. For a user to express "affirmatively unset field/X", they need to set field/Y to "unset_k8s_io__Y: true"

 ### High level implementation plan